386 Protected Mode (part 1)

 Thus, the descriptor tells the 386 everything it needs to know about accessing data or code in a segment.
 Accesses to memory are qualified by the descriptor selected by the current segment register.
 This selector is a 12 bit number indicating which entry to use in the descriptor table; if the selector is 0, the first descriptor is taken, a selector of 1 takes the second, etc. The 386 multiplies the selector by 8 (8 bytes per entry), and adds this to the base address of the table of descriptors (contained in an internal 386 register loaded by the programmer before switching to protected mode.)

 For example, a code fetch always uses the current CS.
 A protected mode fetch starts by multiplying CS by 8 and then adding the descriptor base register.
 The 386 then reads an entire 8 byte record from the descriptor table.
-The entry describes the start of the segment; the processor adds the current instruction pointer to this start to get an effective address.
+The entry describes the start of the segment; the processor adds the current instruction pointer to this start

 A data access behaves the same way.
 A load from location DS:1000 makes the processor read a descriptor by shifting DS left 3 bits (i.e., times 8), adding the table's base address (stored in the 386's on-board descriptor table register), and reading the 8 byte descriptor at this address.
 The descriptor contains the segment's start address, which is added to the offset in the instruction (in this case 1000).
 Offsets, and segment start addresses, are 32 bit numbers - it's really easy to reference any location in memory.